Chinese American sentenced to 38 months for exporting sensitive military technology to China | Law-Order

 Chinese American sentenced to 38 months for exporting sensitive military technology to China

-A Chinese American was on Wednesday sentenced to 38 months in prison on charges of exporting sensitive military technology to China, the Department of Justice said.
+A Chinese American engineer has been sentenced to 38 months in prison on charges of exporting sensitive military technology to China, the US Department of Justice has said.
 Wei Sun (49), who was employed in Tucson for 10 years as an electrical engineer with Raytheon Missiles and Defense, had earlier pleaded guilty to the charges.
 Raytheon Missiles and Defense develops and produces missile systems for use by the United States military.

 During his employment with the company, Sun had access to information directly related to defense-related technology.
 Some of this defense technical information constituted, what is defined as "defense articles", which are controlled and prohibited from export without a license under the Arms Export Control Act (AECA) and the International Traffic in Arms Regulations (ITAR).
 According to federal prosecutors, from December 2018 to January 2019, Sun travelled from the United States to China on a personal trip.
 On that trip, Sun brought along unclassified technical information in his company-issued computer, including data associated with an advanced missile guidance system that was controlled and regulated under the AECA and the ITAR.

 Despite having been trained to handle these materials correctly, Sun knowingly transported the information to China without an export license in violation of the AECA and the ITAR.
-“Sun was a highly skilled engineer entrusted with sensitive missile technology that he knew he could not legally transfer to hostile hands,” Assistant Attorney General John C Demers said.
+"Sun was a highly skilled engineer entrusted with sensitive missile technology that he knew he could not legally transfer to hostile hands," Assistant Attorney General John C Demers said on Wednesday.

+"Nevertheless, he delivered that controlled technology to China," he said.
+The United States relies on private contractors to help build its "unparalleled defence technology", said United States Attorney Michael Bailey.

 - READ MORE ON: